JerimiahOfficial/Discord-Bot-Base/README.md

 Commands are easily add, firstly add a sub dir to the commands folder and register it inside the handler file.

-Then you can run your bot with `node .`
+Then you can run your bot with `node .` inside the VS Code terminal.